 Water circulation is important to keep your water fresh and to mitigate bacteria growth.
 Putting an air stone in your pre-made nutrients keeps your water moving and your nutrients consistently mixing so that particles don't settle at the bottom of your reservoir.

 Maintaining a proper pH is essential in nutrient management.
 The pH measures the acidity of the solution.
-For most plants, the best pH to stay at is between 5.3-6.3.
-Again, this range varies for different types of plants, so come talk to us for assistance. pH can be tested either with test strips, solution, or a digital meter.
-Oftentimes the meters are the more cost effective way to go because they will test several aspects of the water in one device.
-They are inexpensive and can be used multiple times unlike the strips and solutions.
+For most plants, the best pH to stay at is between 5.8-6.3.
+Again, this range varies for different types of plants, so come talk to our team if you're unsure. pH can be tested either with test strips, solution, or a digital meter.

 Email us with any further questions or comments at